AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-models.md

    ![remove](assets/cfm-models-06.png)

-1. After adding all required fields, and defining the properties, use **Save** to persist the definition.
+1. Add all required fields, and define the related properties, as required.
 For example:

    ![save](assets/cfm-models-07.png)

+1. Sekect **Save** to persist the definition.

 ## Nested Content {#nested-content}